top of page

 Educational Background

-In 2012, I earned my Bachelor of Arts in Psychology with a concentration in Religious Studies from Columbia University in New York City.
-In 2019, I earned my Master of Arts degree in Human Behavior from National University.
-I earned my Master of Arts degree in Holistic Counseling Psychology from the John F. Kennedy School of Psychology at National University in 2022 and am currently pursuing licensure as a Marriage & Family Therapist.
+I earned my Bachelor of Arts in Psychology with a concentration in Religious Studies from Columbia University in New York City in 2012.
+In 2019 I earned my Master of Arts degree in Human Behavior from National University.
+I earned my Master of Arts degree in Holistic Counseling Psychology from the John F. Kennedy School of Psychology at National University in 2022.
+I have been practicing since 2021 and received my full licensure as a Marriage & Family Therapist in 2025.